bootdotdev/blog/content/golang/sorting-in-go.md

 }
 ```

 Any type that satisfies this interface can be sorted using the standard library's [sort.Sort()](https://golang.org/pkg/sort/#Sort) function.
-There is rarely a reason to sort any other way because the sort function is O(n log(n)) in the worst case.
+There is rarely a reason to sort any other way because the sort function is `O(n log(n))` in the worst case.
 You can take a look at the various algorithms that are used, depending on the data to be sorted, [here](https://golang.org/src/sort/sort.go).

 ## Sorting a Slice

-The first thing to do, no matter what we are sorting is to create a custom type.
-A custom type will allow us to implement the _Len()_, _Less()_ and _Swap()_ methods on it.
+The first thing to do no matter what we are sorting is to create a custom type.
+A custom type will allow us to implement the `Len()`, `Less()` and `Swap()` methods on it.

 ```go
 type mySlice []int
 ```

-Then we implement the methods to fulfill the sort.Interface interface:
+Then we implement the methods to fulfill the `sort.Interface` interface:

 ```go
 func (ms mySlice) Len() int {